- Advice

 There are folding campers that do not need pegging out and that have assisted opening by means of gas struts such as the Pennine Outdoor Leisure Pathfinder.
 While trailer tents do require pegging out, it’s possible to buy special screw-in pegs and a cordless drill, which makes the task less physically challenging.

 Larger tents have many different ways of being supported and inflatable or knuckle-jointed pole systems may be a good option for some.
 Depending on the design and size, they can provide a good volume of accessible accommodation but often require two or more people to pitch them safely and successfully.
 For many campers, this represents a good opportunity for younger family members to get involved and be responsible for some tasks.
 Do consider how to pack away after a stay, some inflatables may be deflated more easily with the aid of an electric pump that can suck the air out.
 Look out for tents with wider doors, for easy access, and groundsheets that can lie flat in doorways to avoid tripping hazards and allow easy access if required.
+Foam or plastic floor tiles are also a good idea – they lock together and are more solid, so will stop wheels from getting stuck in soft ground.
 Tent and trailer tent campers can make use of electricity with a mobile hook-up unit.
 For more information click here.

 If your vehicle is already adapted for use with impairments, it may be suitable as a tow car.
-So towing and using a caravan may be a good way to enjoy camping for disabled people.
-If you do not feel confident about towing, the Club runs towing courses at various locations throughout the UK and towing taster sessions at many of the larger camping and caravanning shows.
+So towing and using a caravan may be a good way to enjoy camping for people with disabilities.
+If you do not feel confident about towing, the Club runs towing courses at its Headquarters in Coventry and towing taster sessions at many of the larger camping and caravanning shows.

 Unfortunately, some adaptations prevent a tow bar being fitted to some tow cars.
 If in doubt, confirm this with the adaptation provider or tow bar installer.